St. Joseph Catholic School is accredited through the Southern Association of Colleges and Schools Council on Accreditation and School Improvement.

 Effort is made to break the routine for students from time to time.
 Holiday parties, a Mardi Gras Parade, field trip days, Grandparents' Day, etc. have become an integral part of the school year.
 These activities develop a school spirit that is both healthful and enjoyable.
 The gymnasium provides an excellent venue for many of these activities.
 School is not only a place for hard work, but also a place for fun and friendship.

-The Student Council is composed of the sixth through eighth graders who sponsor programs throughout the year.
+The Student Council is composed of the fifth through eighth graders who sponsor programs throughout the year.
 Membership in the National Junior Beta Club is offered to upper grade students who meet grade point criteria.

 St. Joseph School does not discriminate on the basis of race, color, national or ethnic origin.